 Read on for more deets and photos of the Tre Cime di Lavaredo hike in Italy!

-Hiking the Tre Cime di Lavaredo Loop
+The Tre Cime di Lavaredo Hike

-The Tre Cime di Lavaredo loop can be done in half a day, which makes it a pretty sweet day trip from wherever you happen to be basing yourself in the Dolomites region.
+The Tre Cime di Lavaredo hike can be done in half a day, which makes it a pretty sweet day trip from wherever you happen to be basing yourself in the Dolomites region.
 You can drive into the Parco Naturale Tre Cime (admission €25), leave your car parked near Rifugio Auronzo, and hike the loop without having to stay overnight in the park.
 However, the parking lot fills up quickly in summer months, so definitely aim to arrive as early as you can manage.

 Better yet, consider staying at Auronzo or one of the other huts along the trail (see below for more info on this).